timescale/docs/use-timescale/ha-replicas/index.md

 # High availability and read replicas

-In Timescale Cloud, high availability replicas are exact, up-to-date copies of the primary data instance in your Timescale Cloud Service.
+In Timescale Cloud, replicas are copies of the primary data instance in a Timescale Cloud Service.
 If your primary becomes unavailable, Timescale Cloud automatically fails over to your HA replica.

-You use high availability and read replicas to:
+The replication strategies offered by Timescale Cloud are:

-- Significantly reduce the risk of downtime and data loss.
+- [High Availability(HA) replicas][ha-replica]: significantly reduce the risk of downtime and data loss due to system failure, and enable services to avoid downtime during routine maintenance.
-- More effectively scale the limits of your Timescale Cloud Service.
-- Create an isolated environment to run heavy analytical queries rather than compromise performance on your production instance.

-This section shows you how to:

-* Reduce the risk of downtime and data loss with [HA replication][ha-replica]
-* Safely scale a Timescale Cloud Service using [read replica][read-replica]
+- [Read replicas][read-replica]: safely scale a Timescale Cloud Service to power your read-intensive apps and business intelligence tooling and remove load from the primary data instance.

 For MST, see [Failover in Managed Service for TimescaleDB][mst-failover].